HariSekhon/HAProxy-configs/README.md

 ### Tests

-Forked to a submodule from the [Advanced Nagios Plugins Collection](https://github.com/harisekhon/nagios-plugins#advanced-nagios-plugins-collection).
+Forked as a submodule from the [Advanced Nagios Plugins Collection](https://github.com/harisekhon/nagios-plugins#advanced-nagios-plugins-collection).
 These HAProxy configs are tested against Docker containers as part of CI tests in that repo.

 ### See Also